armw4/github-features/README.md

 ### Are Page Objects Ubiquitous?

 I've yet to see this pattern adopted by mainstream ruby projects.
-Most if not all are content with using `capybara` directly; which is great.
-However, page objects via `site_prism` are one step closer to greatness IMO.
+Most, if not all, are content with using `capybara` directly; which is great.
+However, page objects via `site_prism` are one step closer to greatness ***IMHO***.
 You can modify your DOM with far greater conviction, further improve the readability and maintainability of your tests, and encapsulate the various aspects of each page or section of a page in a single location (makes refactoring trivial).
 Do I have a problem with using pure `capybara` to write tests?
-Absolutely NOT!! `capybara` is awesome and I'd gladly work with it directly on any project.
+Absolutely ***NOT!!*** `capybara` is awesome and I'd gladly work with it directly on any project.
 Thank being said, I think page objects are an added bonus, and allow us to speak the "ubiquitous language" of our domain even more so (among other benefits).
 Cheers...